 10PM – (Option 1): Afterwards, venture to Boheme Café & Wine Bar.
 Located just a stone’s throw from Pinot’s Palette,the eclectic, culture-filled café offers light bites (artisan cheese plates, pizzas, quiche) and an impressive drink menu.
 For those post-painting partiers that want to kick things up a notch, catch the Washington Avenue-bound Wave.
 For $10 all night or $5 one way, the privately-owned jitney service will pick up passengers and take them on a barhopping excursion along Houston’s three-mile strip of bars, clubs and lounges.

 6:30PM – (Option 2): On a clear Houston night, it’s hard to beat a free performance at Miller Outdoor Theatre.
 Most Saturday events begin after 8PM, featuring everything from Houston Symphony concerts and Theatre Under the Stars productions to professional step shows and works by the Houston Ballet.
-Before the show, venture to Midtown for dinner at Ibiza, Reef or Sushi Raku, before catching the METRORail to the Museum District-set theatre.
+Before the show, venture to Midtown for dinner at Ibiza or Reef, before catching the METRORail to the Museum District-set theatre.
 (Note: Guests are able to BYOB to performances, but no glass containers or bottles, so plan accordingly.)

 10PM-ish – (Option 2): Following the show, catch the METRORail back to Midtown, where nightlife options abound.
 Looking for your scene?
 Find culture vultures congregating at the Tiffany lamp-lit Nouveau Antique Art Bar and the professional set at 13 Celsius, where a stellar selection of wines by the glass and small food items keep patrons happy.
 After it’s all said and done, round out the night with a hearty bowl of pho from Mai’s Restaurant.